Summer Undergraduate Research Experience in

-The University of Michigan Physics Department Summer Research Experience for Undergraduates Program (REU) in Physics provides selected undergraduate students** from around the United States an opportunity to conduct ten weeks of summer research with some of the country's leading physicists in a range of experimental physics fields.
-The program is conducted in concert with the NSF Research Experiences for Undergraduates Program and is supported by funds from the National Science Foundation.
-REU students have the opportunity to participate in laser and radiation safety training classes and also a specially designed instrumentation shop class that provides training in the use of shop tools.
-The 2015 Summer REU Program at the University of Michigan will run from June 1, 2015 to August 7, 2015.
+The University of Michigan Physics Department Summer Research Experience for Undergraduates Program (REU) in Physics provides selected undergraduate students** an opportunity to conduct ten weeks of summer research with leading physicists in a range of experimental physics fields.
+The program is supported by the NSF Research Experiences for Undergraduates Program.
+REU students have the opportunity to participate in laser and radiation safety training classes and a specially designed instrumentation shop class that provides training in the use of machining tools.
+The 2017 Summer REU Program at the University of Michigan will run from June 5, 2017 to August 11, 2017.

 Applications for summer 2017 are now closed.
 Applicants are required to send transcripts, 2 letters of recommendation, and fill out the online application.
-Applications are now being accepted and an Application Guide is available for downloading.
-For full consideration, applications should be received by Friday, February 13, 2015.
+An Application Guide is available for downloading.
+For full consideration, applications should have been received by Friday, February 10, 2017.
 Applications will be considered on a rolling basis, and students with outstanding applications may be admitted earlier.
 By agreement among the Physics REU sites directors, students who are offered REU positions will have at least until March 3, 2017 to decide whether to accept or decline first round offers.
 Sites may tender offers to students at any time before this, but students will not be required to decide before this common date.